morgandonor69/Chainalysis-Proj/README.md

 # Chainalysis-Proj
 A sample project made for Chainalysis Application

-# Carry out the following steps:
+# Carry out the following steps to start the program:

 # Step 1:
 git clone [repository url]